ayang818/MyRabbit/README.md

 features.
 I will deploy it to maven central warehouse.

 ## About production environment
 It did not support to use into production environment directly.
-But I will use this framework in my personly project to ensure the feasibility.
+But I will use this framework in my personally project to ensure the feasibility in the future.
 But you can read the source code to know how I design it.
-Make fun!
+Have fun!

 ## How to contribute
 - Open your issues directly !